maharmstone/btrfs/README.md

 * `SkipBalance` (DWORD): set to 1 to tell the driver not to attempt resuming a balance which was running when the system last powered down.
 The default is 0.
 The equivalent parameter on Linux is `skip_balance`.

+* `NoPNP` (DWORD): useful for debugging only, this forces any volumes to appear rather than exposing them via the usual Plug and Play method.

 Contact
 -------